 Because we have limited financial and managerial resources, we focus on discovery programs and product candidates that we identify for specific indications.
-As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
+As a result, we have and may in the future forego or delay the pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
+In late March 2024, we determined to focus our ex vivo oncology clinical development efforts on our follow-on product candidate CT-0525, suspend enrollment of new patients in our Phase 1 clinical trial of CT-0508 and our sub-study utilizing CT-0508 in combination with pembrolizumab, in line with the clinical judgment of the clinical site principal investigator, and pause further development of CT-1119 for expense reduction purposes.
+We may further curtail, pause, delay or cease development of other product candidates at any stage of pre-clinical or clinical development, regulatory requirements, commercial potential, relative benefits and costs compared to other product candidates in our portfolio, and our overall corporate strategy.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future discovery and product development programs and product candidates for specific indications may not yield any commercially viable products.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
 Failure to allocate resources or capitalize on strategies in a successful manner will have an adverse impact on our business.

-We are evaluating CT-0508 in combination with pembrolizumab and may evaluate CT-0508 in combination with other drugs.
-If the FDA or similar regulatory authorities outside of the United States do not approve these other drugs, revoke their approval of such drugs, or if safety, efficacy, manufacturing or supply issues arise with the drugs we choose to evaluate in combination with CT-0508, we may be unable to obtain approval of CT-0508 or market CT-0508.
+We plan to evaluate CT-0525 in combination with pembrolizumab and may evaluate CT-0525 in combination with other drugs.
+If the FDA or similar regulatory authorities outside of the United States do not approve these other drugs, revoke their approval of such drugs, or if safety, efficacy, manufacturing or supply issues arise with the drugs we choose to evaluate in combination with CT-0525, we may be unable to obtain approval of CT-0525 or market CT-0525.